 2.2 Members shall complete training approved by the Sponsor annually.

-2.3 Providing the conditions specified in 2.1 & 2.2 above have been met and once the Member has made a signed declaration that he undertakes to observe the provisions of this Code, the Sponsor will issue a certificate of professional development annually and valid for one year to each Member confirming all approved training completed.
+2.3 Providing the conditions specified in 2.1 and 2.2 above have been met and once the Member has made a signed declaration that they undertake to observe the provisions of this Code, the Sponsor will issue a certificate of professional development annually and valid for one year to each Member confirming all approved training completed.
 An updated certificate of professional development shall be issued by the Sponsor as and when required.

 2.5 Members may only provide products or services which are covered by this Code for which they hold a valid certificate of professional development.

-2.6 A Member shall not deliberately undertake work which is beyond his competence.
-In the event that a Member subsequently identifies that work is beyond his competence, he shall immediately withdraw from the transaction and the terms of clause 6.1.5 of this Code shall apply.
+2.6 A Member shall not deliberately undertake work which is beyond their competence.
+In the event that a Member subsequently identifies that work is beyond their competence, they shall immediately withdraw from the transaction and the terms of clause 6.1.5 of this Code shall apply.